dkimjpg/Simple-Parking-Validations---C-.NET-/README.md

 For the Python and Java version of this app, click here: [https://github.com/dkimjpg/Simple-Parking-Validations---Java---Python](https://github.com/dkimjpg/Simple-Parking-Validations---Java---Python)

 # How parking validation code distribution works:
-When an employee enters their name and alias information into the designated areas, a preexisting xlsx file with the parking validation codes will be checked to see what the next available code is and it will put that code along with the date and the employee's name and alias onto an xlsx file that is intended to hold used parking validation codes.
+When an employee enters their name and alias information into the designated areas, a preexisting .xlsx file with the parking validation codes will be checked to see what the next available code is and it will put that code along with the date and the employee's name and alias onto a .xlsx file that is intended to hold used parking validation codes.
 Then it will display that code on the website by redirecting the employee to the parking code webpage with their code on it.
 The important part about the parking codes is that they need to already be in the same folder as this application, and when the codes run out, new codes need to be added.
-Plus, the xlsx file with all the used codes may also need to be updated depending on specific usage.
+Plus, the .xlsx file with all the used codes may also need to be updated depending on specific usage.

 # Features